axtend/axtend/tests/README.md

 Then run `npm run para-test-no-ci` to run the allychain tests in the para-tests-no-ci folder.

-This script is prefixed with `DEBUG=test:substrateEvents ` to log events during the tests.
+This script is prefixed with `DEBUG=test:axlibEvents ` to log events during the tests.

 ## Write Tests